mwong94/pyutils/README.md

 ## pyutils

 This repository is a collection of generally useful, but unrelated, utility scripts written in Python.
 Each tool is designed to solve a specific problem or automate a common task.
+Kinda expanded into shell scripts, but that's fine too.

 Python utilities in this repo use [Typer](https://typer.dev/) to provide a modern and user-friendly command-line interface (CLI).

-### Features
-- Standalone Python scripts for various tasks
-- Consistent CLI experience powered by Typer
-- Easy to run and extend

 ### Utilities
 - `json_to_csv.py`: convert JSON file to CSV